Astros' Verlander to start 3rd game of season, face Angels - NewsBreak

 Astros' Verlander to start 3rd game of season, face Angels

-Houston Astros ace Justin Verlander pitched five solid innings in his final spring training tune-up Sunday and pronounced himself health y and ready to start the season.
+WEST PALM BEACH, Fla.
+(AP) — Houston Astros ace Justin Verlander pitched five solid innings in his final spring training tune-up Sunday and pronounced himself healthy and ready to start the season.

 His next start is set to come in the third game of the year, next Saturday night on the road against the Los Angeles Angels.